dokku/dokku-redis/README.md

 dokku redis:backup-set-encryption lolipop
 ```

-### unsets encryption for future backups of the redis service
+### unset encryption for future backups of the redis service

 ```shell
 # usage